St. James High School (Louisiana)

 St. James High School is a senior high school and middle school in Vacherie, Louisiana in St. James Parish.
-It is a part of the St. James Parish School Board and serves grades 7–12.
+It is a part of the St. James Parish Public Schools and serves grades 7–12.

 Athletics

 St. James High athletics competes in the LHSAA.

 There are a variety of sports that are available to students, including boys' basketball, girls' basketball, baseball, softball, track and field, bowling, football, volleyball, and swimming.